Family Provision Claims | By Lawyers

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.

-• Item icon Offer of compromise by defendant
+• Item icon Offer of compromise by plaintiff

 • Item icon Clause - Consent orders for provision made in the proceedings

-• Item icon Letter reporting to defendant on settlement
+• Item icon Letter reporting to plaintiff on settlement

 • Folder icon C. Going to court

-If settlement negotiations fail, or if time is about to expire, or if an approval is required the claimant will commence proceedings by filing a summons in the Supreme Court Equity Division, or the District Court Family Provision List, seeking provision pursuant to s 59 and s 60 of the ...
+Proceedings are commenced by filing a summons in the Supreme Court Equity Division, or the District Court Family Provision List, seeking provision pursuant to ss 59 and 60 of the Succession Act 2006.
+The District Court has jurisdiction under s 134(1)(c) and (2) of the District Court Act ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.